 By middle school, kids are starting to understand that they are not “best” at everything.
 It is normal and healthy, important developmentally and psychologically, for kids to be able to place themselves on a spectrum of skill.
 Knowing what you’re great at—and where you need extra time, support, and work—allows students to better budget their schedules and celebrate their own victories.
 The only way to do that is to compare, and siblings offer the most obvious—and honest—opportunities for that comparison.

-1. Are you learning?
 More than grades, test scores, prizes, or wins, we value learning.
 The trick here is that we have to consistently praise the learning (not just the attention-grabbing stuff like awards and high scores).
 We do so by asking our children what they’ve learned instead of what score they received.

 None of this keeps our kids from talking (read: whining) about what a sibling does better, particularly when said child is struggling.
 We aim to keep him concentrating on the resilience he needs to continue trying.
 And to keep our own frustration at bay.
 This list helps us to do both.